- The library has 15 public computers for adults, 4 public computers for tweens, and 3 public computers for teens.

 - A Fujitsu ScanSnap SV600 overhead scanner is available at Computer #1 and an Epson Perfection V39 flatbed scanner is available at Computer #2.
 Both are free to use.

 - Wireless printing is available for laptop users running Mac OS X or Windows.

 Microsoft Word 2013 (Word Processing)

 Microsoft PowerPoint 2013 (Presentations)

 Internet Explorer (Web browser)

 Windows Media Player (music / video player)

 The West Linn Public Library offers wireless access building-wide.
 Access is free and no passwords are required.
-Users of our wireless access must conform to our Internet Rules Policy as posted in the Reference area.
+Users must agree to an acceptable use policy when connecting to the network.

 We encourage users to take precautions when using any public hotspot, as wireless access is accessible and open to anyone in the library.
 This means your transmissions may not be secure.
 Virus and security protection is the responsibility of the patron.

-In order to use our wireless access point, your laptop or other device must conform to the "802.11b" or "802.11g" standard.
 Most wireless enabled laptops come automatically configured to pick up the wireless signal and you won't need to change any settings.
 You are responsible for knowing how to configure your own equipment.
-The library is not responsible for any changes you make to your computer's setting, and we do not guarantee your hardware will be compatible with our wireless network.
+The library is not responsible for any changes you make to your computer's settings, and we do not guarantee your hardware will be compatible with our wireless network.